Halal snacks in Singapore are giving us a serious case of the munchies! These are the addictive bites we've been craving recently.

 Delivery: Deliveries start at $13

-Where: Butter Studio, order online and at multiple locations including Takashimaya or Bugis Junction
+Where: Butter Studio, order online and at multiple locations including Takashimaya and Bugis Junction

 Halal-certified